History

 Congratulations to our 2025 Winner!

-Ashley Park is a 14-year-old violinist from Ithaca, New York, USA.
-She is a freshman at Ithaca High School and is an avid member of its music program.
-Currently, she studies with violinist YooJin Jang, a faculty member at the Eastman School of Music, University of Rochester.
+Ashley is a violinist from Ithaca, New York, and a sophomore at Ithaca High School.
+She studies with YooJin Jang, a faculty member at the Eastman School of Music at the University of Rochester.
+In 2025, Ashley was accepted into The Juilliard School Pre- College Program but chose to continue her musical training with her current teacher.

 Past Winners